braedynl/CSE231-020-SS20/README.md

 Alternatively, you can setup [Visual Studio Code](https://code.visualstudio.com/) (which is what I use, and will be using for in-class demonstrations).
 Visual Studio Code is widely used by developers everywhere and has a ton of customizability and features compared to Spyder when you get to know it's full potential.
 The downside is that it can be a pain to setup.

-If you're willing to get through the pain, this tutorial on how to set it up for Python is the best:
+If you're willing to get through the pain, this tutorial on how to set it up for Python is the best in my opinion:

 https://www.youtube.com/watch?v=dNFgRUD2w68

+He also goes through how to install Python.
 The debugger is a lot more user-friendly on VSCode compared to Spyder.
 When it comes time to learn about the debugger, I will show you how to use it in both IDEs.

 ### Extra content we haven't discussed